tuxology/tracevizlab/labs/201-lttng-userspace-tracing/README.md

 In this lab, you will learn to compile for tracing and analyze C/C++ programs, using LTTng UST.
 We will see the various analyzes available with the builtin lttng userspace libraries.

 *Pre-requisites*: Have Trace Compass installed and opened.
-Have git, lttng and the callstack add-on on Trace Compass installed.
+Have git, lttng and the Generic Callstack add-on on Trace Compass installed.
 You can follow the [Installing TraceCompass](../006-installing-tracecompass/) lab or read the [TraceCompass web site](http://tracecompass.org) for more information.

 - - -